-Freezing Conditions Indicator
+Freezing Conditions

-Flashes for about 10 seconds when the outside temperature is between 2°C and 1°C (35°F and 34°F), when the road is most slippery.
-An audible alarm will sound when these conditions arise.
-Refer to Safety Features and Equipment chapter.
+Flashes for about 10 seconds every 15 minutes when the outside temperature is in the range between 2°C and 1°C (35°F to 34°F), when the road is most slippery.

+An audible alert will sound when these conditions arise.
+Refer to "Safety Features and Equipment" chapter.

-Emergency/Parking Brake Indicator
+Emergency/Parking Brake

-Illuminates when the emergency /parking brake is applied.
+/parking brake is applied.
 The control valve is located on the L.H. control panel.
-A buzzer will sound if ignition is turned to OFF and the parking brake is not engaged.
+An audible alert will sound if ignition is turned to OFF and the parking brake is not engaged.